ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

   the background magnetic field.
 Seen are the right (R) and left (L) polarized modes that asymptote to light waves at large :math:`k`.
-Also seen the second branch of the R mode which contains the Whister mode at low-:math:`k` and also the Alfven mode.
+Also seen the second branch of the R mode which contains the Whistler mode at low-:math:`k` and also the Alfven mode.
 See input file :doc:`iso-1-wave <iso-1-wave>`.

 In the next problem I use the five-moment model with a finite pressure